kite-sdk/kite/cdk-morphlines/README.md

 </dependency>
 ```

-* Also, to pull in the maximum set of dependencies (i.e. all available commands) add the following dependency to the `<dependencies>` section of your pom.xml:
+* Alternatively, to pull in the maximum set of dependencies (i.e. all available commands) add the following dependency to the `<dependencies>` section of your pom.xml:

 ```xml
 <dependency>